Kettlebell Good Morning

 Breathing

-Inhale as you hinge and lower your torso; exhale forcefully as you drive up to stand and finish the repetition.
+Inhale as you hinge forward, brace core, and exhale as you return to standing.

 Tempo